History of Museums

 As many museums started from the same point, collections of curiosities changed over time, focused on different themes and cultures, and had other goals.
 You can read more about interesting museum facts.

 Many museums in the world differ in size, specialization, and collections.
 Many of them are very popular with tourists.
-Find out more about famous museums.
+Here you can find more about famous museums.

-Earliest museums were private collections that were not of open nature and were only accessible to narrow circle of people.
-They displayed rare and curious natural objects and artifacts.
-Some of them worked as “wonder rooms” or “cabinets of curiosities”.
-Oldest known museum was Ennigaldi-Nanna's museum, collected by Princess Ennigaldi and dated from 530 BC.
-It was located in the state of Ur and it held Mesopotamian antiquities.
-It was apparently visited enough that it had to have clay labels in three languages.
-Museums opened for public started opening in the Renaissance but many important museums started opening in 18th century.
-Oldest public collection of art is Capitoline Museum and it started in 1471 with donation of sculptures by Pope Sixtus IV to people of Rome.
-Oldest museum in United Kingdom, opened in 1660, is Royal Armories in Tower of London.
-City of Basel bought private collection Amerbach Cabinet in 1661 and opened it to public in 1671.
+The oldest public collection of art is Capitoline Museum, and it started in 1471 with a donation of sculptures by Pope Sixtus IV to the people of Rome.
+The oldest museum in the United Kingdom, opened in 1660, is the Royal Armories in the Tower of London.
+The City of Basel bought a private collection of Amerbach Cabinet in 1661 and opened it to the public in 1671.
 From it developed Kunstmuseum Basel.
 St. Petersburg’s first museum was opened in 1717 and named Kunstkamera.
-Private collection of Sir Hans Sloane was a basis for British Museum in London which was founded in 1753 and opened for public in 1759.
-Catherine the Great founded Hermitage Museum in 1764 and it is opened for public viewing since 1852.
+The private collection of Sir Hans Sloane was a basis for British Museum in London, founded in 1753 and opened to the public in 1759.
+Catherine the Great founded Hermitage Museum in 1764 and opened for public viewing in 1852.